mjackson/citrus/doc/background.markdown

 behavior on a string.
 There are two types of rules: terminals and non-terminals.
 Terminals can be either Ruby strings or regular expressions that specify some input to match.
 For example, a terminal created from the string "end" would match any sequence of the characters "e", "n", and "d", in that order.
-A terminal created from a regular expression uses Ruby's regular expression engine to attempt to create a match.
+Terminals created from regular expressions may match any sequence of characters that can be generated from that expression.

 Non-terminals are rules that may contain other rules but do not themselves match directly on the input.
 For example, a Repeat is a non-terminal that may contain